Cortical laminar necrosis

-T1 curvilinear hyperintensities signaling laminar necrosis become evident as early as 3 to 5 days after stroke, but typically after 2 weeks, with a peak of intensity around 1month, and then slowly fades usually over 3 or so months 6-8.
+T1 curvilinear hyperintensities signaling laminar necrosis become evident as early as 3 to 5 days after stroke, but typically after two weeks, with a peak of intensity around one month, and then slowly fades, usually over three or so months 6-8.
 Occasionally it can remain visible for over a year after the insult 7,8.
-This T1 high signal is believed to be caused by the accumulation of denatured proteins in dying cells and/or lipid laden macrophages.
-Importantly it does not represent the presence of hemorrhage or calcium 6,7.
+This T1 high signal is believed to be caused by the accumulation of denatured proteins in dying cells and/or lipid-laden macrophages.
+Importantly it does not represent the presence of hemorrhage or calcium 6,7,13.

 T2 weighted images demonstrate either increased signal or iso-intensity to unaffected cortex 8.